@HopeMob

-@HopeMob was a not for profit crowdfunding site that raised money for direct aid to worthy causes.
+@HopeMob was a not-for-profit crowdfunding site that raised money for direct aid to worthy causes.
 It was co-founded by Shaun King and Chad Kellough in 2012.
-People with specific needs apply to the site and are vetted.
-The vetting includes asking for references, conducting interviews, and researching on social media.
-Support is then given to approved projects to help them present a compelling case.
-Funds are then raised and used to purchase the specific items people need, such as a medical procedure; money is not given directly to those raising funds.
+People with specific needs applied to the site and were vetted.
+The vetting included asking for references, conducting interviews, and researching on social media.
+Support was then given to approved projects to help them present a compelling case.
+Funds were raised and used to purchase the specific items people needed, such as a medical procedure; money was not given directly to those raising funds.

 Model

 HopeMob was designed to be a crowdfunding platform meant to unite people and give hope to the others.
 The idea was to connect the ones in need with a group that had the assets to help them.
 Every user was able to submit a story about who a person in need, which then had to go through a verification process.
 Afterwards, they were put up for a vote by the site's community.
 Each vote required giving points that were given by doing certain actions (signing up, donating, using social media), and the revenue was supposed to help the HopeMob's operations.
 The story that had the majority of votes was featured on the front page.
-The @HopeMob Advisory Board selects four campaigns to feature each funding cycle and funds from monthly donors are dispersed accordingly.
+The @HopeMob Advisory Board selected four campaigns to feature each funding cycle and funds from monthly donors were dispersed accordingly.